-TRAVEL NORTH - 39: Guisborough Circular, Part 2: Stations, Junctions, Lineside Features
+TRAVEL NORTH - 39: GUISBOROUGH RAILWAY CIRCULAR, Part 2: Stations, Junctions, Lineside Features

 Let's begin the journey at Middlesbrough in the early 1950s